alhumaw/CYBR410-Journal/CYBR410/Week 3/Lab 3 - Orchestration.md

 - **How many instances of the container are running?**
 	- There are three instances of our container running.
 This can be increased or decreased by modifying the `replicas` tag in `test.yaml`
 - **What happens if one of these containers is destroyed?**
-	- If one of the containers is destroyed, there should be other containers in our deployment that will cover the load of that destroyed container.
+	- If one of the containers is destroyed, kubernetes orchestration is monitoring our pods.
+The service will work to consistently run the amount of containers we request so that container will come back up.
 	- The load balancer will redirect traffic to the other pods.
 	- The containers health will be displayed in our pod list, indicating a specific issue.